jennikate/project-dnd/README.md

 [ ] Create random encounter generator form

 [ ] Setup a spellbook
+[ ] Link spells on monster sheets to spellbook

 [ ] Setup monster search with suggest as you type